-In this study, we aimed to test the predictions of the sperm competition theory in the black soldier fly Hermetia illucens (BSF), a species of great interest for mass-rearing and organic waste bioconversion (Tomberlin & van Huis, 2020).
-Despite its economic interest, studies on adults BSF and their reproductive biology are scarce.
+In this study, we aimed to test the predictions of risks of sperm competition models in the black soldier fly Hermetia illucens (BSF), a species of great interest for mass-rearing and organic waste bioconversion (Tomberlin & van Huis, 2020).
+More precisely, we tested wether males adjust their spermatozoa production and allocation in response to the mean and immediate risks of sperm competition Despite its economic interest, studies on adults BSF and their reproductive biology are scarce.
 Giunti et al., (2018) reported a high prevalence of same-sex sexual behaviors in adults BSF, which can be associated to a high degree of polygyny in other species (MacFarlane et al., 2010).
-Multiple matings have been reported (Permana et al., 2020; Hoffmann et al., 2021) and morphological traits including complex spermathecae, long and numerous spermatozoa, large testes (Munsch-Masset et al., in press) imply post-copulatory sexual selection pressures in this species.
+Multiple matings have been reported (Permana et al., 2020; Hoffmann et al., 2021) and morphological traits including complex spermathecae, long and numerous spermatozoa, large testes (Munsch-Masset et al., 2023) strongly suggest post-copulatory sexual selection pressures in this species.
 Here we experimentally manipulated the risks of sperm competition to examine the phenotypic plasticity in ejaculate expenditure.
 First, we tested whether long-term exposure to other males could affect sperm production (mean risks of sperm competition) in males’ seminal vesicles.
-Secondly, we assessed if the sudden appearance or disappearance of rivals (immediate risks of sperm competition) coupled with different mean sperm competition treatments could affect the duration of copulation and sperm allocation in females spermathecae.
+Secondly, we assessed if the sudden appearance or disappearance of rivals (immediate risks of sperm competition) coupled with different mean sperm competition treatments could affect the duration of copulation and the amount of sperm stored in the spermathecae of females.

 Materials and methods